 With the incredible diversity present in modern softshells, testing them has almost become a four-season undertaking.
-To bring you the most thorough information possible, we used and abused these jackets from sunny desert crags in early spring to blowing snow on glacier hikes in early winter.
+To bring you the most thorough information possible, we used and abused these jackets from sunny desert crags in late spring to blowing snow on glacier hikes in early winter.
 From summertime in the alpine of the Rocky Mountains to fall on the gusty Mediterranean Sea, each jacket traveled through a ton of terrain, weather patterns, and around-town errands.
 Our goal was to figure out precisely what each of them could handle weather-wise and how well they breathed and moved while doing it.

 We brought each shell out for windy coastal hikes, snowy and frigid alpine outings, sunny crag days, cold multi-pitch climbs, and below-freezing urban bike rides.
-We tried to be as varied as possible both with setting and temperature to push each jacket's limit.
+We tried to be as varied as possible, both with setting and temperature, to push each jacket's limit.

 As a part of weather resistance testing, we even wore each shell into the shower to observe its ability to repel water in an equal and controlled environment.
 While softshells aren't meant to handle heavy moisture, this test was highly revealing and gave us a better understanding of weak points in both fabric and design with each model.

 To assess both of these metrics, we hiked and biked and climbed as much as possible.
 The goal was to move and sweat in as many different ways and as many different temperatures as we could.
 But even when we were just running to get groceries at the store, we were always paying attention to small details.
 Did the hem or sleeves ride up?
 Was the neck or hood constricting?
 Could the jacket accommodate all our movements?
 The temperature outside?
 Our body heat on the inside?
 From the sidewalk to the mountains, we included these softshells in every aspect of our life during the entire testing period.